Master’s programme in textile conservation and restoration

 Graduates of other institutions in possession of either a diploma or a master in textile conservation and restoration can apply for a post-graduate internship at the Abegg-Stiftung.
 These generally last twelve months and are linked to projects undertaken by the textile conservation studio.

-Since the autumn semester 2011/2012, the Graduate School of the Arts (GSA), which is a joint venture of Bern University of the Arts (HKB) – Bern University of Applied Sciences and the Faculty of Philosophy and History of the University of Bern, has offered an interdisciplinary PhD programme to which students and graduates of the Abegg-Stiftung are also welcome to apply.
+Since the autumn semester 2011/2012, the Faculty of Humanities of the University of Bern (Universität Bern) and Bern University of Applied Sciences (BFH), Department Bern University of the Arts (HKB) have offered the interdisciplinary doctoral programme Studies in the Arts (SINTA) to which students and graduates of the Abegg-Stiftung are also welcome to apply.

 Swiss Conservation-Restoration Campus